ENIGMA-git/ENIGMA-CNV/README.md

 # Description, ENIGMA-CNV
 This repository contains protocols for CNV calling and sMRI processing for the ENIGMA-CNV working group.

-# Getting started
+# Joining ENIGMA-CNV

+* A. Administrative – sign up for ENIGMA-CNV to the working group chairs.

+Analysis and data submission:
+* B. Structural imaging data processing
+- minimal protocol
+- extended protocol
+* C. CNVs
+- call and visualize
+* D. Covariates
+* E. Send data or request a secure transfer-link

+Please follow the overall instructions in: _Instructions_ENIGMA-CNV-WG_v2.2.pdf_.

-We recommend to clone this entire repository using ``git clone.``
+It may be beneficial to clone this entire repository using ``git clone.``

-Following that, please follow the overall instructions in: _Instructions_ENIGMA-CNV-WG_v2.2.pdf_.

 # CNV calling
 This folder includes easy-to-use scripts for calling and filtering CNVs with PennCNV (Wang et al 2007, DOI: 10.1101/gr.6861907) and visualizion of CNVs of interest with iPsychCNV (https://github.com/mbertalan/iPsychCNV/).